 Lisa serves as an executive producer for Late Talkers; a multimedia project by an award winning producer designed to foster acceptance, share personal stories and provide resources to individuals and families impacted by communication disorders.
 Lisa’s son Tanner who is now in college with a goal to become a special education attorney to help others like himself is part of the first documentary.

-Due to the nutritional strategies Lisa found success with in her own children she organized and hosted the first scientific conference for therapy of verbal apraxia/dyspraxia.
+Due to the nutritional strategies Lisa found success with for her own children she organized and hosted the first scientific conference for therapy of verbal apraxia/dyspraxia.
 The conference was organized under the auspices of the CHERAB Foundation and CAPT Joseph Hibbeln, M.D.
 Since then Lisa has found success in combining the essential fats with other essential nutrients, and she is instrumental in the development of IQed Smart Nutrition.
 PursuitofResearch was started by Lisa to provide hope and education while promoting and seeking clinical validation on the therapeutic effects of good nutrition.

 Lisa resides with her husband Glenn, their son Tanner, as well as their yellow nape Amazon parrot Woodstock, dogs, Simba and Sandy, along with a wild peacock named Aladdin, on the Treasure Coast of Florida.
 Her son Dakota graduated from SCAD with a degree in game design and is currently working full time for Hologic in Connecticut.